Revised for July 2022.

 We all know my stance on licensed software for WordPress (one of the reasons I moved away from Joomla).
 In the context of my business, it’s not something I’d use because it restricts the freedom of the end user and limits what he can do with his site.
-But what about when it comes to membership sites?
-Sure, there are some basic free plugins out there that may be suited to your strategy.

 An overview of S2Member